NCALC 2026 Spring Meeting

 - Early arrivals for individual fun activities

-- 6:00 pm Welcome Dinner Social at the hotel
+- 6:30 pm Welcome Dinner Social at the Doubletree by Hilton New Bern -- Riverfront

 - Breakfast on your own